twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-view%zh.rst

 There is a very common wrong view to take the mind as a self-situated in the form (the body), as like a jewel is in a casket.
 When a person dies and its mind does not die.
 After death, it leaves the old (dead) body behind and takes a new body, as like changing new clothes.
 Even some Buddhists believe in this way (including Buddhist monks and it is no need to say other faiths).
 It is a soul-existed theory and view.

 It seems they misinterpret or misunderstand the Buddha Dhamma.
 They are the followers of Bhikkhu Sāti (See Mahātaṇhāsaṅkhaya Sutta).
-The notion obsesses people life: I am forming, the form is mine.
+The notion obsesses people life: I am form (rūpa), the form is mine.
 As they are living and obsessing by these notions and when any one of the khandhas changes and alters, with these there arise in them sorrow, lamentation, pain, grief and despair.
+[I am form means: the form (rūpa or body) is me (I); the same as: I am consciousness means the consciousness is me (I).]

 Identity view is one of the first three fetters (saṁyojanas) to be eradicated by the first path (sotāpatti-magga).
 This is the most important fetter has to be eradicated first.
 With this, self-view or selfishness and beings are easily committing unwholesomeness and heavy evil kammas.
 The wrong view is related to ignorance (avijjā) or delusion (moha).
 Right view is related to knowledge (vijjā) or non-delusion (amoha).